AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/target/create-an-account-matched-audience-on-linkedin.md

    ![](assets/create-a-matched-audience-on-linkedin-7.png)

-   And that's it.
-Your audience has been pushed over to LinkedIn.
+   And that’s it.
+Your list of accounts has been pushed over to LinkedIn

 >[!MORELIKETHIS]
 >